hakandundar34coding/system-monitoring-center/README.md

 - Plotting performance data of multiple devices at the same time
 - Interactive charts for querying performance data on any point
 - Option for showing processes as tree or list
+- Optimized for low CPU usage
+- Customization menus for almost all tabs
 - Supports ARM architecture
 - Free and open source